Finding a builder

-However, you won’t be able to enjoy those winter discounts that could save you thousands in installation costs or equipment, or the prompt attention you get from pool builders during the off-season.
-On the plus side, building in the warmer months means that the ground is dry, making earth moving lighter and quicker.
-Plus, if you’re getting a concrete pool, waterproofing, painting or tiling will dry faster in the heat.
+However, you won’t be able to enjoy those winter discounts that could save you thousands in installation costs or equipment or the prompt attention you get from pool builders during the off-season.
+On the plus side, building in the warmer months means that the ground is dry, making the earth move lighter and quicker.
+Plus, if you’re getting a concrete pool, waterproofing, painting, or tiling will dry faster in the heat.

 The only problem with installing a pool in winter is the weather.
 Some regions can be battered by rain, wind and storms, delaying construction and turning your yard into a mud pit – or a pond for aquatic birds!
 Plus, removing water from a hole in the ground is challenging and time-consuming, particularly if the shell hasn’t been installed yet.